-During the first lockdown and the ones that followed, one of the hardest things was looking after my mental health, as before I, like most people had taken day-to-day interactions with our friends, family and even just people on the street or shops for granted.
+During the first lockdown and the ones that followed, one of the hardest things was looking after my mental health.
+Before the lockdown I, like most people, had taken day-to-day interactions with our friends, family and even just people on the street or shops for granted.
 And then suddenly all our lives were turned upside down and we had to keep our distance.

-The feeling of being alone by myself and with my family whilst shielding for what was almost 100 days was difficult.
-Before the pandemic, I was able to meet up with my friends and visit family members around the UK, but within what felt like a few days every social face to face interaction that was normal before the lockdown was suddenly too dangerous with the coronavirus outbreak and the only way to keep in contact with the world outside my house was through video calls.
+The feeling of being alone with my family whilst shielding for what was almost 100 days was difficult.
+Before the pandemic, I was able to meet up with my friends and visit family members around the UK.
+But within what felt like a few days every social face-to-face interaction that was normal before the lockdown was suddenly too dangerous with the coronavirus outbreak and the only way to keep in contact with the world outside my house was through video calls.

-So if you're like me and have been struggling with your mental health and the isolation that has been brought about with the current pandemic, or your struggling with finding a way to get your own space away from family, try to GetOutside and go for a walk, pick up the phone and talk with a friend or relative because some of these things might be a great way to help lift your spirits and forget about everything going on in the world and take time for you.
+So if you’re like me and have been struggling with your mental health and the isolation that has been brought about by the current pandemic, or you’re struggling with finding a way to get your own space away from family, try to GetOutside and go for a walk, pick up the phone and talk with a friend or relative.
+Some of these things might be a great way to help lift your spirits and forget about everything going on in the world and take time for you.

 Remember to look after yourself and think about your own mental health and emotional wellbeing.